Simon Baron-Cohen: Reception

 Critics also argue that Baron-Cohen's focus on autistic people without intellectual or learning disability limits how far his findings can be generalised.
-Baron-Cohen has acknowledged that a disproportionate amount of autism research globally is conducted with autistic people without learning (intellectual) disabilities and has called for more research with autistic people who have learning disabilities, to ensure that autism research serves the whole autism community.
-But he challenges this criticism in pointing out that even among those with learning disability, strong systemizing is observed.
+Baron-Cohen challenges this criticism in pointing out that even among those with learning disability, strong systemizing is observed.

-The theory of mind deficit hypothesis, especially the universal core deficit version, has faced criticisms from some people in the autism community and from researchers.
-Baron-Cohen has commented that many studies have replicated the findings with group-level on-average differences, despite the heterogeneity of autism in terms of empathy and ToM, including multiple studies conducted by Baron-Cohen in recent years, which found that around 40–60% of autistic people have impaired ToM and empathy, whereas the other 40–60% of autistic people are unimpaired or above average in ToM and empathy.
+The theory of mind deficit hypothesis has faced criticisms from some people in the autism community and from researchers.
+Baron-Cohen has commented that many studies have replicated the findings with group-level on-average differences, despite the heterogeneity of autism in terms of empathy and ToM.

 Some people in the autism community have argued that non-autistic people are as blind to the mental states of autistic people as autistic people are to those of non-autistic people.
-This is referred to as the "double-empathy" problem.
+This is referred to as the double empathy problem.

+In a recent article Baron-Cohen and colleagues identified 23 meta-analyses of ToM in autism, involving dozens of studies and large numbers of autistic people, studied over the past 40 years, and in 22 out of 23 of these meta-analyses, autistic people scored statistically lower than non-autistic people.
+This suggests that despite differences in methodology, cohorts, and decades, degrees of disability in ToM are one feature of autistic people, on average.

 Recognition

 Baron-Cohen was awarded the 1990 Spearman Medal from the BPS, the McAndless Award from the American Psychological Association, the 1993 May Davidson Award for Clinical Psychology from the BPS, and the 2006 Presidents' Award from the BPS.

-Baron-Cohen received an honorary degree from Abertay University in 2012, and was awarded the Kanner-Asperger Medal in 2013 by the Wissenschaftliche Gesellschaft Autismus-Spektrum as a Lifetime Achievement Award for his contributions to autism research.
+Baron-Cohen received an honorary Doctor of Science degree from Abertay University in 2012, and from Roehampton University in 2012, and was awarded the Kanner-Asperger Medal in 2013 by the Wissenschaftliche Gesellschaft Autismus-Spektrum as a Lifetime Achievement Award for his contributions to autism research.
 He was also knighted in the 2021 New Year Honours for services to people with autism.

 Baron-Cohen's Mindreading and The Transporters special educational software were nominated for the British Academy of Film and Television Arts (BAFTA) awards in 2002 and 2007.

-In 2023, Baron-Cohen was awarded the Medical Research Council (MRC) Millennium Medal for his work on the prenatal sex steroid theory of autism and the transformative contributions to autism.
+In 2023, Baron-Cohen was awarded the Medical Research Council (MRC) Millennium Medal for his work on the prenatal sex steroid theory of autism and his transformative contributions to autism.

+In 2026, he was awarded the Grawemeyer Award in Psychology.

 Personal life

-In 1987, Baron-Cohen married Bridget Lindley.
+Baron-Cohen was married to Bridget Lindley from 1987 until her death in 2016.
 Together, they had three children.